3 min read

 8. NOT a toaster or kettle

-This one doesn't quite count as a packing essential.
-In fact, it's the opposite.
-But this suggestion was a popular one among current students.
-The reason for this is that, not only do many student halls come equipped with basic appliances, but it's also likely all your housemates will have brought a toaster or kettle themselves.
+This one doesn't quite count as a packing essential; in fact, it's the opposite!
+Many student halls come equipped with basic appliances, and it's also likely your housemates will bring a toaster or kettle - or both - themselves.

 9. Shower caddy